 - Hiking one hour in the wrong direction and back

-What that five hours doesn’t include is time spent getting from and back to Sorrento from the Path of the Gods—more on that in a minute.
+What that five hours doesn’t include is time spent getting from Sorrento to Path of the Gods and back—more on that in a minute.
 Hiking the Path of the Gods from Sorrento is not as easy as float home on your cloud, but it’s not much harder really.
 I realize that sounds less god-like and more Care Bears, but whatever.

 Now that you know (more or less) what you’ve gotten yourself into up there, here’s a little more.
 Also along the Path of the Gods, you can expect:

-➤ A decent down 1,700 steps: No, that’s not a joke.
+No, that’s not a joke.
 The hike itself will end in a hillside town called Nocelle.
 But to get back to Sorrento (and pretty much everywhere else), you’ll need to end up in Positano.
 And how do you get from Nocelle to Positano?
 Down 1,700 steps.
-Remember when people labeled this hike as EASY?
+Remember when people labeled this hike as easy?
 Mwahaha.

-➤ Like I mentioned, there’s only one place to fill up water: It’s very important to bring plenty of water when hiking the Path of the Gods from Sorrento (especially in hot-as-Hades mid-July like we did).
+It’s very important to bring plenty of water when hiking the Path of the Gods from Sorrento (especially in hot-as-Hades mid-July like we did).
 There’s a water fountain towards the beginning and nothing else until the end.
 Personally, we brought two liters + the bottle of water from our hotel’s minibar.
-And we ran out JUST as we were pulling up to this sign:
+And we ran out just as we were pulling up to this sign:

 Now, hiking the Path of the Gods is one thing, and hiking the Path of the Gods from Sorrento is another.
 Because the Path of the Gods hike is on the other side of the Sorrentine Peninsula, you’ll get a bunch of “that’s too far to go” hate from people who feel physical activity and vacation go about as well together as T Swift and… actually, it looks like she feuds with everyone?
 Let’s go with the current climate and say Tool.
 And what do we do up here in the clouds, y’all?
 We throw shade on them haters.